stadt-bielefeld/bielefeldGEOCLIENT/dev/README.md

 npm start
 ```

-### Install the munimap backend using a Python 3.13 Virtual Environment
+### Install the munimap backend using a Python 3.12 Virtual Environment

   - Open new terminal
-  - Install python 3.9 on your system (Assuming debian based linux distro):
+  - Install python 3.12 on your system (Assuming debian based linux distro):
-    - If Python3.9 is not available to install on your distro:
+    - If Python3.12 is not available to install on your distro:
       - `sudo add-apt-repository ppa:deadsnakes/ppa`
       - `sudo apt-get update`
-    - Install Python3.9 and other important dependencies:
+    - Install Python3.12 and other important dependencies: (NOTE: This list of dependencies might be )
   ```
   sudo apt install build-essential \
-      python3.9 \
+      python3.12 \
-      python3-dev \
+      python3.12-dev \
-      python3.9-venv \
+      python3.12-venv \
-      libpython3.9-dev \
+      libpython3.12-dev \
       python3-gdal \
       python3-pycurl \
       libgdal-dev \